Baths of Diocletian

 The Baths of Diocletian (Latin: Thermae Diocletiani, Italian: Terme di Diocleziano) were public baths in ancient Rome.
-Named after emperor Diocletian and built from 298 CE to 306 CE, they were the largest of the imperial baths.
+Named after emperor Diocletian and built from AD 298 to 306, they were the largest of the imperial baths.
 The project was originally commissioned by Maximian upon his return to Rome in the autumn of 298 and was continued after his and Diocletian's abdication under Constantius, father of Constantine.

 The baths were open until c.
 537, when the Ostrogoths cut off aqueducts to the city of Rome.
 The site houses the Basilica of Santa Maria degli Angeli e dei Martiri, built within the ruins in the 16th century, the Church of San Bernardo alle Terme, and part of the National Roman Museum.

 Location

-The baths occupy the high-ground on the northeast summit of the Viminal, the smallest of the Seven hills of Rome, just inside the Agger of the Servian Wall (near what are today the Piazza della Repubblica and Termini rail station).
+The baths occupy the high ground on the northeast summit of the Viminal, the smallest of the Seven hills of Rome, just inside the Agger of the Servian Wall (near what are today the Piazza della Repubblica and Termini rail station).
 They served as baths for the people residing in the Viminal, Quirinal, and Esquiline quarters of the city.
 The Quadrigae Pisonis, a 2nd-century monument with various reliefs, some private homes, and a relief representing the temple of Quirinus once stood at the site but were demolished to build the baths.
 The water supply was provided by the Aqua Marcia, an aqueduct that had long served the city of Rome since the early 2nd century.
 To properly supply the baths, the supply of water to the city was increased under the order of Diocletian.
 The baths may have also been supplied by the Aqua Antoniniana, which was originally positioned to supply Caracalla's baths in the early 3rd century.